RavidDimant/Multi-Armed-Bandit-Driven-Active-Learning/README.md

    - Train a machine learning model (e.g., Random Forest or Logistic Regression).
    - Apply the selected active learning strategies.
    - Save the training results and predictions for later analysis.
+Note that the execution will take a lot time because we iterate over all datasets.

 ### Step 3: **Analyze Results**
 1. Open the `results_analysis.ipynb` Jupyter notebook.